Dimcirui/Modder_Batch_Tool/README.md

 4. If the installation is successful, you can see it in the sidebar in blender (**shortcut key:N**).

 # Quickly start
-* When you install the addon for the first time, it will display the MHRise panel by default.
+* When you install the addon for the first time, it will display the MHWilds panel by default.
 You can click **"Show Panel Settings"** to decide which panels you need to display.
 * The material-combiner function is used the same as before, **but it does not merge materials, only images**.
 This means that you can still separate by materials after it.

 # Author